UsabilityEngineering/ux-portfolio-bmaansi/j01/README.md

 <img width="672" alt="Screenshot 2023-10-13 183539" src="https://github.com/UsabilityEngineering/ux-portfolio-bmaansi/assets/117888435/5b72b224-ba45-49a3-8fef-23f0df903148">

 A **useful** feature available is locking the figures, camera, and lighting into place.
 There is no concern about misclicking and losing everything. **Error Prevention** like this relaxes me because I don’t have to worry about losing the pose I made or it changing in the middle of me drawing.
 Even though they have undo and redo it only applies to the poses and lighting.

-In this reference, we have a good camera angle, a dynamic pose, and lighting but we’re still missing something; shadows.
+In the reference, we have a good camera angle, a dynamic pose, and lighting but we’re still missing something; shadows.
 Before I turn on the shadow, I need to make sure everything looks good because shadows will cause the website to run slowly.
 It does not feel **safe**, I worry that my laptop will crash every time I turn it on, especially because when it is running in the background with shadow on it will lag my laptop.

 ## With shadow off